nmarini/table-parser/README.md

 ## Usage

-A table is displayed the represents the Balance Sheet of IRM (symbol) CLick the button at the very bottom of the table to extract the CSV file.
+A table is displayed the represents the Balance Sheet of IRM (symbol) CLick the 'Export HTML Table To CSV File' button at the top of the page to extract the CSV file.